Solar system constraints of a polymer black hole in loop quantum gravity: Observational tests in the loop quantum gravity

 where $r_0$ is the turning point of the trajectories which is given by $\frac{d r}{d\phi}|_{r=r_0}=0$.
 Combine this condition with Eq.\eqref{dr_dphi}, the relation between impact parameter $b$ and the closest approach $r_0$ reads To simplify the integration in Eq.\eqref{phir0}, we do the transformation

-Then the light deflection angle formula \eqref{phir0} can be reexpressed as In the weak field limit, the magnitude of $\epsilon=M/r_0$ is tiny.
-By replacing $r_0$ in Eq.\eqref{phiu} with $\epsilon$ and expanding the equation, the approximations of the integration in terms of $\epsilon$ is given by {
+Then the light deflection angle formula \eqref{phir0} can be reexpressed as In the weak field limit, the magnitude of $\epsilon=M/r_0$ is a small quantity.
+By replacing $r_0$ in Eq.\eqref{phiu} with $\epsilon$ and expanding the integrand, the approximations of the integration in terms of $\epsilon$ is given by {

 } Then one obtains the deflection angle of the light as

 where $\Delta \phi _{GR}$ is the light deflection in general relativity.